Ascent of the Blessed

 Ascent of the Blessed is a Hieronymus Bosch painting made between 1505 and 1515.
+It depicts angels helping human souls towards heaven.
+The attribution to Bosch is not universally accepted.

 It is located in the Gallerie dell'Accademia in Venice, Italy.
 This painting is part of a polyptych of four panels entitled Visions of the Hereafter.
 The others are Terrestrial Paradise, Fall of the Damned into Hell and Hell.